-For the definition of incremental costs, the total costs that are avoided are a portion of the costs that Western Power incurs in performing it network operations activities.
+For determining avoidable costs, the total costs that are avoided are a portion of the costs that Western Power incurs in performing it network operations activities.
 All other activities, e.g. asset maintenance and replacement would still be performed.
 Network operations expenditure between loads and generators has been allocated evenly (i.e. 50% each) and is based on the operational expenditure forecast within the access arrangement period.